Baseboard Alternatives

 Crown molding is a style that does not veer far from the look or concept of normal baseboards.
 But, these pieces of wood are often cut in an ornate fashion, including more grooves and curves.
 This can appear a bit more old-school, classy, or fancy.

 While it still has the same protection and coverage value, something one might want to consider is the cleaning and maintenance of this molding.
 You already have to dust the top of a baseboard, which is something that draws people away from it.
-Crown molding has a lot more grooves and little nooks and surfaces for dust to rest.
-This style will require the same amount of dusting and cleaning, if not more, as a regular baseboard.
+Crown molding has many more grooves and little nooks and surfaces for dust to rest.
+This style will require the same dusting and cleaning, if not more, as a regular baseboard.

 Recessed Lighting